How are your USP (Unique Selling Proposition) and your UVP(Unique Value Proposition) different?

 Relationship to Brand Strategy

-A brand strategy is all about differentiating the value of your brand from others brands, about standing out.
+A brand strategy is all about differentiating the value of your brand from others brands, and about standing out.
 Your Brand Strategy and your USP reinforce each other.
 They’re like two different sides of the same coin.

 Relationship to Website Landing Pages and Conversion